-Hello World – An Overview of Hadoop with Hive and Pig
+Hello World! – An introduction to Hadoop with Hive and Pig

 This Hadoop tutorial is from the Hortonworks Sandbox – a single-node Hadoop cluster running in a virtual machine.
 Download to run this and other tutorials in the series.
 The tutorials presented here are for Sandbox v2.0